 Drag Along Rights: 5 Examples of Drag Along Provisions in Venture Capital

 In basic terms, a drag along rights clause in a venture capital agreement allows an investor to force the company founders and shareholders to agree by vote to an ownership change that liquidates a part of the company.
-This most typically occurs in the form of a sale, a trade liquidation, or a merger with another business entity.
+This generally occurs in the form of a sale, a trade liquidation, or a merger with another business entity.
 This is a critical term for venture capital firms, especially when the investor has decided it’s time to get out of the agreement and wants to settle on a price that the other company players may not particularly like or prefer.

 Now in many cases investors are able to just make a drag-along provision happen.
 It’s a trade-off for the company having access to the investor’s cash.
-This leveraging is effective, if not outright blunt, but it definitely doesn’t do much for relationships, and the company founders often start looking for a way out of the agreement as soon as it starts.
+This leveraging is effective, but it definitely doesn’t do much for relationships, and the company founders often start looking for a way out of the agreement as soon as it starts.
 That can also lead to brain drain where the most important people in the company start to bleed away as well.

 What does a drag along rights provision look like? (examples herein)

 Here’s a drag along rights sample one could tweak as boilerplate:

 Common stock holders of Company X shall be bound to an agreement with the holders of Series A preferred stock.
 This agreement shall require that all such common stock holders and any remaining holders of the Series A preferred stock will vote supporting a transaction where 50 percent or more of the voting power of the Company is transferred or otherwise liquidated, and it is approved by 50 percent of the holders of outstanding Series A preferred stock, on an as-converted basis.